The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Becoming a Licensed Counselor Requires More Than Just Education

-Human services jobs don’t require any special licensing or credentials.
-To become a licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), or Licensed Mental Health Counselor (LMHC), however, requires meeting state-specific licensing requirements.
+Becoming a licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), or Licensed Mental Health Counselor (LMHC) requires meeting state-specific licensing requirements.

 But each state will also require that you pass a standardized examination and go through between 1,500 and 3000 hours of supervised post-graduate experience.
 All states have their own license requirements, so you’ll want to check the qualifications needed to practice where you plan to live after discharge.